-- The National 14th Five-Year Plan explicitly supports Hong Kong to establish itself as the centre for international legal and dispute resolution services in the Asia-Pacific region. - Hong Kong arbitral awards are enforceable in over 160 Contracting States to the New York Convention.
-This is complemented by respective arrangements for reciprocal enforcement with Mainland China and Macao. - Hong Kong is the first jurisdiction outside the Mainland where, as a seat of arbitration, parties to arbitral proceedings administered by designated arbitral institutions will be able to apply to the Mainland courts for interim measures under the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the HKSAR. - Mediation is the mechanism for resolving investment disputes under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA).
-The lists of mediation institutions and mediators mutually agreed by the two sides include two mediation institutions of Hong Kong and 43 mediators designated by those institutions. - The promulgation of the Greater Bay Area (GBA) Mediator Accreditation Standards and the GBA Mediator Code of Conduct Best Practice by the GBA Mediation Platform in December 2021 will facilitate the use of Hong Kong's mediation services for cross-boundary disputes within the GBA. - Hong Kong-owned enterprises registered in the Qianhai Cooperation Zone are allowed to agree on the choice of applicable law, including Hong Kong law, in their civil and commercial contracts despite the absence of "foreign-related elements".
+- The National 14th Five-Year Plan explicitly supports Hong Kong to establish itself as the centre for international legal and dispute resolution services in the Asia-Pacific region. - ▶ Hong Kong arbitral awards are enforceable in over 160 Contracting States to the New York Convention.

+This is complemented by respective arrangements for reciprocal enforcement with Mainland China and

+- Hong Kong is the first jurisdiction outside the Mainland where, as a seat of arbitration, parties to arbitral proceedings administered by designated arbitral institutions will be able to apply to the Mainland courts for interim measures under the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the HKSAR. - A mediation mechanism for resolving investment disputes has been established under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA).
+The lists of mediation institutions and mediators mutually agreed by the two sides include two mediation institutions of Hong Kong and 43 mediators designated by those institutions. - The Greater Bay Area (GBA) Mediator Accreditation Standards, the GBA Mediator Code of Conduct Best Practice as well as the GBA Cross-boundary Disputes Mediation Model Rules under the GBA MediationPlatform as endorsed by the Guangdong-Hong Kong-Macao Bay Area Legal Departments Joint Conference in December 2021 and December 2022 will facilitate the use of Hong Kong's mediation services for cross-boundary disputes within the GBA. - Hong Kong-owned enterprises registered in the Qianhai Cooperation Zone are allowed to agree on the choice of applicable law, including Hong Kong law, in their civil and commercial contracts despite the absence of "foreign-related elements".
 The Opinions of the Supreme People's Court also demonstrated the feasibility for Hong Kong-owned enterprises registered in the pilot free trade zones to agree for the arbitration of their contract disputes in Hong Kong.
 The HKSAR Government will continue to explore with the Mainland authorities to further allow Hong Kong-owned enterprises in Shenzhen as well as all the 9 Mainland municipalities in the GBA to choose Hong Kong law as the applicable law and choose Hong Kong as the seat for arbitration in the absence of "foreign-related elements". - The number of new dispute resolution cases handled by the Hong Kong International Arbitration Centre, including both arbitration and mediation, reached 514 in 2021; the total disputed amount in all the administered cases was about HK\$39.3 billion (about US\$5 billion) in 2021. - Hong Kong ranks the third most preferred seat for arbitration globally according to the 2021 International Arbitration Survey conducted by Queen Mary University of London. - Hong Kong has a comprehensive and up-to-date legislative framework for arbitration.
 Recent statutory amendments clarify that intellectual property disputes are arbitrable, and third party funding of arbitration is permissible in Hong Kong.
-Legislative amendments were introduced in March 2022, which, when passed, would allow clients and their lawyers to enter into outcome related fee structures for arbitration providing additional flexibility in fee arrangements. - Hong Kong is actively taking forward the development and promotion of LawTech, including the development of an online dispute resolution platform, as well as the development of the Hong Kong Legal Cloud to provide safe, secure and affordable data storage services for the local legal and dispute resolution communities.
+Legislative amendments were also passed to allow clients and their lawyers to enter into outcome related fee structures for arbitration.
+This new regime became fully operative in December 2022 providing additional flexibility in fee arrangements. - A new law was passed in October 2022 which, when fully implemented, would establish a more comprehensive mechanism for reciprocal recognition and enforcement of judgments in civil and commercial matters between Hong Kong and the Mainland (including conciliatory statements and judgments given in respect of certain types of disputes over intellectual property rights).
+This enhances Hong Kong's competitiveness as an international legal and dispute resolution service centre and intellectual property trading centre in the Asia-Pacific Region in line with the National 14th Five-Year Plan.